NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 ### DElight Daylight Factor Calculation Differences from EnergyPlus Detailed Methods

-Ø *Initial Interior Illuminance/Luminance Calculation:*  DElight calculates the total initial contribution of light transmitted through all simple fenestration systems (i.e., windows and skylights) in the zone to the illuminance at each reference point, and to the luminance at each gridded nodal patch of interior surfaces.
+* *Initial Interior Illuminance/Luminance Calculation:*  DElight calculates the total initial contribution of light transmitted through all simple fenestration systems (i.e., windows and skylights) in the zone to the illuminance at each reference point, and to the luminance at each gridded nodal patch of interior surfaces.
 This differs from the models behind the “Daylighting:Controls” object (henceforth referred to as “EnergyPlus Detailed”) in two ways.
 The first is that EnergyPlus Detailed calculates initial illuminace values at reference points for each pair of reference point and aperture (window/skylight) in the zone, whereas DElight calculates the total contribution from all apertures to each reference point.
 The second difference from EnergyPlus Detailed is that the initial luminance of interior surface nodal patches is calculated to support the inter-reflection calculation described below.
 This calculation uses the same formula as EnergyPlus Detailed modified for arbitrarily oriented surfaces (i.e., non-horizontal), and to calculate luminance rather than illuminance.
 Note however, DElight does not account for interior surface obstructions (e.g., partitions) in this initial interior illuminance/luminance distribution.
 The EnergyPlus Detailed method does account for interior surface obstruction of initial illuminance distribution on reference points.

-Ø *Reference Points:*  DElight allows up to 100 reference points to be arbitrarily positioned with a daylighting zone.
+* *Reference Points:*  DElight allows up to 100 reference points to be arbitrarily positioned with a daylighting zone.
 At this time all reference points are assumed to be oriented on a horizontal virtual surface “facing” toward the zenith and “seeing” the hemisphere above the horizontal plane.

-Ø *Complex Fenestration System Calculation:*  DElight calculates the contribution to the initial interior illuminance at each reference point, and to the luminance at each gridded nodal patch of interior surfaces, of the light transmitted by complex fenestration systems (CFS).
+* *Complex Fenestration System Calculation:*  DElight calculates the contribution to the initial interior illuminance at each reference point, and to the luminance at each gridded nodal patch of interior surfaces, of the light transmitted by complex fenestration systems (CFS).
 The analysis of a CFS within DElight is based on the characterization of the system using bi-directional transmittance distribution functions (BTDF), which must be either pre-calculated (e.g., using ray-tracing techniques) or pre-measured, prior to analysis by DElight.
 A BTDF is a set of data for a given CFS, which gives the ratios of incident to transmitted light for a range of incoming and outgoing directions.
 As illustrated in Figure 62, a BTDF can be thought of as collapsing a CFS to a “black box” that is represented geometrically as a flat two-dimensional light-transmitting surface that will be treated as an aperture surface in the daylit zone description.
 For each incoming direction across the exterior hemisphere of the CFS, varying portions of that light are transmitted at multiple outgoing directions across the interior hemisphere of the CFS.
 The two-dimensional CFS “surface” and directional hemispheres are “abstract” in that they may not literally correspond to actual CFS component geometric details.

 ![](EngineeringReference/media/image827.png)